icebert04/icebert04.github.io/_posts/2019-4-20-humility-is-the-gateway-to-more-blessing.md

 We don't use our car and just ride the tricycle or even walk.
 After all, we are locals too.
 We just work in Manila for a living but that doesn't change a thing.
 We are still like most of them.

-So soon that I've heard that my wife will be attending her high school reunion, I quickly asked my wife if I could tag along so that I could see her old friends there.
+So soon that I've heard that my wife will be attending her high school reunion in Balayan, I quickly asked my wife if I could tag along so that I could see her old friends there.
 It was an exciting moment.
 I met Richard, the guy who planted Italian Tomatoes in the province.
 I also got to talk to Donna, a housewife, who is making a killing on her delectable **"Kakanin"** like Peanut Roll and Puto Flan.
 These two still remains locals in our town, with kids, and as happy as ever.